firecat53/urlscan/README.rst

 - Support for emails in quoted-printable and base64 encodings.
 No more stripping out =40D from URLs by hand!

 - The context of each URL is provided along with the URL.
 For HTML mails, a crude parser is used to render the HTML into text.
+Context view can be toggled on/off with `c`.

+- URLs are shortened by default to fit on one line.
+Viewing full URL (for one or all) is toggled with `s` or `S`.

 Installation and setup
 ----------------------